 Ford and I with Skyscraper Mountain and Rainier behind us:

 This morning Jared and Jeff picked me up.
 Kirk pushed me out the door and gave me a ‘kid free’ day.
-How could I say no to that? 😉 We met two ladies from our local hiking forums at the trailhead, HikingQueen and TrailDiva and for once outnumbered the men.
-Hah!
+How could I say no to that?
+We met two ladies from our local hiking forums at the trailhead, HikingQueen and TrailDiva.

 Being curious I ran Kirk’s fab GPS, a Garmin GPSmap 60CSx and plotted the mileage.
 I had wondered how long the unofficial trail from the NF logging road was to Lake Eleanor.
 It was .99 of a mile, a lot longer than I had thought.